burneikis/Pyss/README.md

 A Simple AI for chess written in python.

 ## Thoughts
-Python is slow, my code is slow, I need a compsci degree.
+I would look deeper and include searching captures, however, python is slow, my code is slow, I need a compsci degree.